piotr-iohk/ikar/README.md

 # Icarus

-A helper web-app and cli to test wallet backend.
+A helper web-app and cli to test [cardano wallet backend](https://github.com/input-output-hk/cardano-wallet).

 ### To start using